 Good practice guides from WYCAS on accounting, financial controls and governance

-The Resource Centre has created a simple accounts system for small groups which you can use to keep track of your incomings and outgoings.
+The Resource Centre has created a simple accounts system for small groups which you can use to keep track of your incomings and outgoings (useful if you do not need to keep track of different funds).

 Community Accounting provides templates for your end of year accounts summary which you can then edit to fit your group.